Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Concluding Remarks

 \section{Concluding Remarks}

-We have defined an optimisation problem described in Problem \ref{pro:uig_general} and presented several results, as summarised in Table \ref{tab:summary}.
-In our present work, the main result is the definition of a new edit model to characterise different scenarios of the presented problem.
-Several algorithmic results are presented for solving cases of fundamental graph properties.
+The main contribution of this paper is a model for graph modification that takes a geometric approach to editing geometric intersection graphs, which we call {\gged}.
+We presented several algorithmic results for fundamental graph classes, mainly on interval graphs, as summarised in \Cref{tab:summary}.

-First, we showed a linear-time algorithm to achieve graph completeness on interval graphs using the minimum moving distance, over Euclidean distance.
-By applying this algorithm, we demonstrated that graph completeness can be achieved in linear time on unit square graphs over $L_{1}$ distance.
-We also depicted the contrast for cases where the moving distance is unique, showing that in those cases the optimal gathering points are always the $n$-th and $n+1$-th endpoints.
-Using this property, we presented a $O(n\log n)$-time algorithm for achieving a $k$-clique on unit interval graphs using the minimum moving distance, over Euclidean distance.
-In addition, we deepen into the properties of unit interval graphs and describe $O(n)$-size linear programs to achieve distinct graph properties on unit interval graphs.
+First, we showed an $O(n)$-time algorithm that, given a weighted interval graph represented by its collection of intervals, moves the intervals so that the resulting intersection graph is complete, using the minimum total moving distance.
+With this result, we also proved that a complete graph can be obtained in $O(n)$-time on collections of $n$ unit squares over the $L_{1}$ distance.
+We also illustrated the contrast for cases where the moving distance is uniform, showing that in those cases the optimal gathering points are always the $n$th and $(n+1)$th endpoints.
+Using this property, we presented a $O(n\log n)$-time algorithm that, given a collection of $n$ unit intervals, moves the intervals so that the resulting graph contains a $k$-clique, using the minimum moving distance.
+In addition, we described several $O(n)$-size linear programs to obtain graphs in distinct graph classes on unit interval graphs in polynomial time.

+The model and results presented provide several potential directions for future research.
+The complexity of {\gged} on more complex intersection graphs to obtain graphs in the presented and other graph classes remains open.
+For instance, given a collection of $n$ disks, what is the complexity of moving the disks so that the resulting intersection graph is in $\Pi$?
+Related works~\cite{fomin2023,Fomin2025} suggest that the problem becomes intractable for objects of higher dimensions.
+For collections of intervals, the graph classes presented admit purely geometric characterisations (that is, they can be expressed as conditions on pairs of intervals) and our algorithms exploit these characterisations directly, bypassing the graph representation entirely.
+However, such geometric characterisations are much harder to obtain for more complex objects such as disks or squares.
+This suggests that combining graph-theoretic techniques with geometric edit operations remains necessary to obtain graphs contained in the graph classes presented.

+A natural improvement for our results is to generalise \Cref{alg:kclique-2} to weighted interval graphs. \Cref{alg:kclique-2} exploits the fact that an optimal solution can be obtained even if the order of the intervals is preserved for unweighted moving distance functions.
+However, this assumption cannot be made when the intervals have distinct weights.
+Although we make some preliminary progress by showing that the problems in \Cref{sec:lp} are solvable in polynomial time, obtaining combinatorial algorithms for these cases would also be of interest.